 Approval of Special Transactions

 1. Major Transactions

-The procedure for obtaining approval to make a major transaction or subsequent approval of a major transaction or any other matter that falls within the transaction is provided for by Article 79, Chapter X of the Federal Law "On Joint Stock Companies".
+The procedure for obtaining approval to make a major transaction or subsequent approval of a major transaction is provided for by Article 79, Chapter X of the Federal Law "On Joint Stock Companies".